oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

             # Set this to me a quarter CPU for now
             cpu: "250m"
 ```
-The resources provides a limit for how much CPU each instance of a pod can utilize, in this case 250 mili CPU's or 1/4 whole CPU (the exact definition of what comprises a CPU will vary between Kubernetes deployments and by provider.)
+The resources provides a limit for how much CPU each instance of a pod can utilize, in this case 250 mili CPU's or 1/4 whole CPU (the exact definition of what comprises a CPU will vary between Kubernetes deployments and by provider).

 ```yaml
         volumeMounts: